King of Terrors: Promotion

 Pre-orders launched in July 2025, with exclusive bundles and vinyl editions.
 President also announced live appearances, including a headline show at The Garage, London that took place on 30 July 2025, their first U.S. headline concerts in December 2025 (New York City and Los Angeles), and additional shows planned for Australia and Europe.
 Further tours opening for Architects and Bad Omens were announced later.

-Reception

-Critical response
+Critical reception

-Metal Hammer rated the EP 3.5/5 stating "Where President’s real promise lies, though, is in their eagerness to experiment", comparing them to Sleep Token & Bilmuri.
+Upon its release, King of Terrors received mixed to favorable reviews.
+Metal Hammer rated the EP 3.5/5 stating "Where President’s real promise lies, though, is in their eagerness to experiment", comparing them to Sleep Token and Bilmuri.
 Kerrang! gave it 4/5, stating "listeners will have decided whether the blend of metal heft and post-hardcore crunch with hip-swivelling R&B, ambient electro and earworm alt.pop is for them.
 Seeing all six tracks ... underlines the soulful power at play, and offers a fabulous chance to digest it all and join the dots of a bigger picture still emerging".